chododom/Image-and-Video-Super-Resolution/README.md

 All of the codes run with Python 3.8, the list of packages used in my development environment is shown in the [requirements file](requirements.txt).

+## Models

+The trained models are too large to include in this repository, so I provide the 4 which are talked about in the report on [this Google Drive link](https://drive.google.com/drive/folders/1xnwVM5rLfkLO2hvAc7HB68frvvsA9VCj?usp=sharing).